 Your doctor will tell you if any special preparations are required before this test.
-On the day of the test, it may help to have your child wear a short-sleeve shirt to allow easier access for the technician who will be drawing the blood.
+On the day of the test, it may help to have your child wear a T-shirt or short-sleeved shirt to allow easier access for the technician who will be drawing the blood.

 A health professional will usually draw the blood from a vein.
 For an infant, the blood may be obtained by puncturing the heel with a small needle (lancet).
 If the blood is being drawn from a vein, the skin surface is cleaned with antiseptic, and an elastic band (tourniquet) is placed around the upper arm to apply pressure and cause the veins to swell with blood.
 A needle is inserted into a vein (usually in the arm inside of the elbow or on the back of the hand) and blood is withdrawn and collected in a vial or syringe.

 After the procedure, the elastic band is removed.
 Once the blood has been collected, the needle is removed and the area is covered with cotton or a bandage to stop the bleeding.
 Collecting blood for this test will only take a few minutes.